llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 ExtractZones
 ##################

-The ``axom::bump::utilities::ExtractZones`` class takes a list of selected zone ids and extracts a new mesh from a source mesh that includes only the selected zones.
+The ``axom::bump::ExtractZones`` class takes a list of selected zone ids and extracts a new mesh from a source mesh that includes only the selected zones.
 There is a derived class ``ExtractZonesAndMatset`` that also extracts a matset, if present.